jnozzi/cocoadev.com/markdown/ObtainingDataFromTheInterface.md

 ----

-For an introduction to accessor method, try General/AccessorMethods or General/HowToTransmitDataBetweenClasses
+For an introduction to accessor method, try AccessorMethods or HowToTransmitDataBetweenClasses